tvcutsem/erlang-mapreduce/README.md

 A simple parallel MapReduce implementation in Erlang.
 The emphasis is on simplicity and understandability of the code.

-Check out the demo files for simple examples including
+Check out the demo files for simple examples, including:

   *  building an inverted index of a collection of text documents
   *  word frequency count of a collection of text documents
   *  grep tool to search a collection of text documents

 To compile:

 	make code

-To run:
+To run the inverted index demo:

 	cd ebin
 	erl
 	% in the erl prompt:
 	> Index = demo_inverted_index:index(test). % index the test subdirectory
-		> demo_inverted_index:query_index(Index, rover).
+	> demo_inverted_index:query_index(Index, rover). % what files contain the word 'rover'?
+    {ok,["test/dogs","test/cars"]}
+    > halt().

 To clean up:

 	make clean

 Why?
 ====